yjnsolutions/aic-kb/README.md

 # AI Coding Knowledge Base

-Yorrick's tools and knowledge base for AI coding (with Aider).
+Web scraping tools + semantic search for AI coding agents.

-Crawler cli + documentation search API aimed at feeding agentic AI coding tools.
+Note: this can be implemented AWS Kendra for automated crawling, chunking and indexing.
+Kendra will be tested in the future.

-Data is crawled with Crawl4AI, then put in a local postgres database with embeddings.
+Data is crawled with Crawl4AI, then put in a local postgres database with embeddings to support semantic search.

 ## Installation